All Episodes

 Yes, it's true.

-Clearing raw land to produce biofuels actually contributes to global warming by emitting large amounts of greenhouse gases into the atmosphere.
+Clearing raw land to produce biofuels actually contributes to global warming by emitting large amounts of greenhouse gases into the atmosphere, researchers warned on Thursday.

-In thinking typical of Rowan Williams, the Archbishop of Canterbury, liberals are authoritarianists and they are in the i in the business of r denying freedom.
+In thinking typical of Rowan Williams, the Archbishop of Canterbury, liberals are authoritarianists and they are in the business of denying freedom.

 David Suzuki has called for political leaders to be thrown in jail for ignoring the science behind climate change.